daniele-zurico/es6-webpack-angular/README.md

 An Angular ES6 boiler plate project to get you started.
 Write Directives/Controllers and Services using classes.
 Test your code using Jasmine, generate documentation using
 ES6 Docs view test coverage and more.

-The project using a modular architecture where you build re-usable modules and glue them together in a container.
+The project uses a modular architecture where you build re-usable modules and glue them together in a container.

 Install:
  - npm install